This post may contain affiliate links. Please read our disclosure policy.

 I would always suggest using tuna fish in oil (drain it before adding to the dish) as it has more flavour and a richer texture.
 However, you can use tuna in water or brine if you prefer.

-• Soften a chopped onion in a large frying pan.
-Add chopped peppers, tuna fish, salt, pepper, garlic, tomato puree and oregano and cook for 2-3 minutes.
+Soften a chopped onion in a large frying pan, add peppers, tuna fish, seasoning, garlic, tomato puree and oregano and cook for 3 mins.
+Add tinned tomatoes and cream, simmer, then stir in cooked pasta.
+Top with cheese and bake until golden.

 10 image collage showing how to make Tuna Tomato Pasta Bake